 Johnny Bristol, musician, songwriter, and producer who worked with artists at Motown and Columbia Records, was born in Morganton, NC in 1939.

 Angelo D’Aleo, vocalist with Dion and the Belmonts, was born in the Bronx, NY in 1940.

 Dennis Edwards, singer with the Temptations from 1968 through the 1980s, was born in Fairfield, AL in 1943.

 Eric Haydock, original bassist for the Hollies, was born in Stockport, Chesire, Manchester, England in 1943.

-Shawn Phillips, singer and songwriter, was born in Fort Worth, TX in 1943.
+Shawn Phillips, singer, songwriter, and session musician who has worked with artists including Donovan, Eric Clapton, Steve Winwood, and Tim Hardin, was born in Fort Worth, TX in 1943.